 The primary department, Key stages 1 and 2, is a small supportive area which caters for learners with Communication and Interaction needs such Autistic Spectrum Condition (ASC), some may have associated social, emotional and mental health needs.
-The area works to develop the younger learners’ academic levels as well as to improve the social and every day life skills of the students.
+The area works to develop the younger learners’ academic levels as well as to improve the social and everyday life skills of the students.

 The children benefit from a range of unique curricula available at Headstart by being able to allow the children to participate in subjects which they have a particular interest in.
-Equine studies, construction, cooking, forest school and educational visits are just some of the subjects which have enabled the children to develop their enjoyment for learning.
+Equine studies, construction, cooking, forest school and educational visits are just some of the subjects which have enabled the children to develop their enjoyment of learning.
 The primary area has also taken an approach to outdoor learning, working closely with the forest school area of Headstart, learners are encouraged to be outside of the classroom and to understand learning practically through a range of on-site and off-site activities.

 The classroom itself is situated next to the schools small animals and pet care area which allows the children to take responsibility for the feeding and maintenance of the animals.
 It also offers an area which children can go to when they need some personal time.
 There is also a small assault course and play area based on the vast school field which the children have a particular fondness of!